TanyaS08/PFTC5_Gr3/README.md

 **Contact:** dagmar.egelkraut@uib.no

+> For repo access contact Tanya either on Slack or shoot her an
+> email: tanya.strydom@icloud.com

 Repository for a proposed manuscript focusing on the effects of fire and elevation on species composition and functional trait in the high Andean moist Puna grasslands.
 This repository is used to store code